-Madeline McNair is a producer with CBC's investigative unit.
+Madeline McNair is an award-winning journalist and producer with CBC's investigative unit.
 She is based in Toronto.

 Latest from Madeline McNair